jlperona/bart-hourly-dataset-parser/README.md

 # bart-hourly-dataset-parser

 Parses San Francisco BART hourly origin-destination data into graph files.
-For a Shiny app that is heavily based on this, see [`bart-passenger-heatmap`](https://github.com/jlperona/bart-passenger-heatmap).
+For a Shiny application that is heavily based on this, see [`bart-passenger-heatmap`](https://github.com/jlperona/bart-passenger-heatmap).

 ## Background